Babar Azam: Rise in shorter formats and breaking records

 During a Test match against England in May 2018, Azam was struck on the arm without padding by a bouncer from Ben Stokes, when he was batting on 68.
 After an X-ray examination, it was confirmed that Azam had a fracture in his left wrist with a broken forearm.
-After fully recovering from his injury, he made his return to the side against Zimbabwe in July for a five-match ODI series.
+After fully recovering from his injury, he made his return to the team against Zimbabwe in July for a five-match ODI series.
 He performed well and managed to score 184 runs at an average of 184 in 4 innings including 76 balls 106 runs in the final odi of the series.

 In September 2018, he was selected for 2018 Asia Cup held in United Arab Emirates (UAE).
 Playing his first Asia Cup, he didn't have a good time of it, only managing to score 156 runs at an average of 31.20 in 5 matches.
 In November 2018, in the second Test against New Zealand, Azam scored his first century in Test cricket.

+In January 2019, in a feature for Cricinfo, Osman Samiuddin highlighted Azam’s exceptional record against elite fast bowling early in his career, focusing particularly on his performances against South African pacer Dale Steyn.
+Using comparative metrics, the article noted that Babar had handled Steyn, widely regarded as the greatest fast bowler of the 21st century, with a level of composure and technical assurance unmatched by most contemporary batsmen.
+Samiuddin discussed how Babar’s balance, timing, and ability to play late allowed him to neutralise Steyn’s pace and movement, framing their encounters as an early indication of Babar’s rise among the world’s premier batters.